douglasvmo/soundboard-meme-app/README.md

   SoundBoardMeme
 </h1>
 <p>
-This Project is an app in React Native builded with Expo, it is a board instant buttons with sound efcts and is a little funny actually.
+This Project is an app in React Native builded with Expo, it is a board of instant buttons with sound efcts and, in fact, is a little funny.
  </p>